The five-year-old stood on the doorstep of Park House, waiting.

 • Need for Validation: She sought constant approval in relationships, at a level "no one could maintain."

-• Helping as Identity: Her humanitarian work wasn't just charity - it was how she found meaning and felt worthy of love.
+• Helping as Identity: Her humanitarian work wasn't just charity — it was how she proved she deserved to exist.

-• Stress Response: Under pressure, she became aggressive and fighting (Type 8 disintegration) - pushing her stepmother, using media for revenge.
+• Stress Response: Under pressure, she became aggressive and combative (Type 8 disintegration) — pushing her stepmother, using media for retaliation.

-• World Through Love: She said "the biggest disease the world suffers from is people feeling unloved" - projecting her core wound onto the world.
+• World Through Her Wound: She said "the biggest disease the world suffers from is people feeling unloved" — and she meant it.
+She was trying to fix the disease she had.

 What is Princess Diana's Personality Type?